Bedsores and Healthcare Negligence in Nursing Homes

-Bedsores may also be considered “unstageable,” in that the surface is covered with dark tissue so that the depth of the wound is not visible.
+Bedsores may also be considered “unstageable” in that the surface is covered with dark tissue so that the depth of the wound is not visible.

 Stage I and II bedsores may be healed within several weeks with effective treatment through the use of pain management medication and antibiotics.
 Stage III and IV bedsores are much more difficult to treat.
-If a person experiences signs of a bedsore, the best treatment is to move, if possible.
+If a person experiences signs of bedsore, the best treatment is to move, if possible.
 If there are no signs of improvement within 24-48 hours, the wound may be infected, and a doctor must be called.
-The signs of an infected bedsore include: fever, drainage from the sore, increased heat, and/or redness surrounding the sore.
+The signs of infected bedsores include fever, drainage from the sore, increased heat, and/or redness surrounding the sore.
 If you are experiencing any of these symptoms, seek immediate medical attention.